Arkenon/xidea/wp-content/themes/marenda/readme.txt

 == Images used in theme screenshot ==
+* Logo:
+Created by Xidea Themes and released under same license as theme.

 * Hero Image
 Created by Xidea Themes and released under same license as theme.